SethMMorton/natsort/README.rst

     - Refactored modules so that only the public API was in natsort.py and ns_enum.py.
     - Refactored all import statements to be absolute, not relative.

-09-02-2014 v.
-3.5.0
-'''''''''''''''''''

-    - Added the 'alg' argument to the 'natsort' functions.
-This argument accepts an enum that is used to indicate the options the user wishes to use.
-The 'number_type', 'signed', 'exp', 'as_path', and 'py3_safe' options are being deprecated and will become (undocumented) keyword-only options in natsort version 4.0.0.
-    - The user can now modify how 'natsort' handles the case of non-numeric characters.
-    - The user can now instruct 'natsort' to use locale-aware sorting, which allows 'natsort' to perform true "human sorting".

-      - The `humansorted` convenience function has been included to make this easier.

-    - Updated shell script with locale functionality.